Mart1ne1/alx-system_engineering-devops/0x00-shell_basics/README.md

 4-listmorefiles is used to display files in the current working directory including the hidde ones with a period.
-5-lisfilesdigitonly is used to display all files in numerical order including hidden ones 6-firstdirectory creates a new directory in the tmp directory
+5-lisfilesdigitonly is used to display all files in numerical order including hidden ones 6-firstdirectory creates a new directory in the tmp directory 7-movethatfile moves the file betty from tmp  to my first directory in tmp